sauletrep/GPSspoofing/README.md

 Check if multiple vessels in the same region report conflicting GPS positions.

+The implementation of Parallel Processing is in the file "SpoofingDetection.py"

 # 4. Evaluating Parallel Processing Efficiency
 Objective: Measure and evaluate the performance efficiency of parallelized processing techniques.